 UNIDENTIFIED RIOTER: If you do not stand down, you`re outnumbered.
 There`s a (EXPLETIVE DELETED) million of us out there.
 And we are listening to Trump, your boss.

 UNIDENTIFIED RIOTER: Just get a snap of that.

 UNIDENTIFIED RIOTER: Yes, I took a picture.

 UNIDENTIFIED RIOTER: There`s got to be something in here we can (EXPLETIVE DELETED) use against these scumbags.

 (END VIDEO CLIP)

-MELBER: They said they were listening to Donald Trump -- quote -- "We are
+MELBER: They said they were listening to Donald Trump -- quote -- "We are listening to Trump."

 Here they are invoking Speaker Pelosi.

 UNIDENTIFIED RIOTER: While we`re here, we might as well set up a government.

 UNIDENTIFIED RIOTER: Hey, let`s take a seat, people!
 Let`s take a seat!